geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 Model methods
 .............

-Define custom methods on a model to add custom “row-level” functionality to your objects.
+Custom methods on a model can be used to add custom “row-level” functionality to an object.
-Whereas **Manager** methods are intended to do “table-wide” things, model methods should act on a particular model instance.
+This is a valuable technique for keeping business logic in one place.

-This is a valuable technique for keeping business logic in one place – the model.
+For example, the following model has a few **custom methods**:

-For example, this model has a few custom methods:
+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: